Classroom Wellbeing Kit

 Mary thanks the donors who’ve helped equip teachers and students with the Social and Emotional Learning Classroom Kits.
 “These tools are going to be very special for our students, especially [those] who are dealing with anxiety,” she says.
 “They’re greatly needed.
 They’re greatly welcomed into the classrooms.”

 Your gift is a sacred trust.
 We promise to honor your generosity by using your donation in the most effective way possible.
 Giving options represent World Vision projects and suggested donation amounts are based on surveys in the countries where we serve.
-Your donation will be used to provide assistance where it’s needed most within the gift category.
+Your donation will be used to provide assistance where it's needed most with the gift category.
 For example, when you give an animal gift, a portion of the gift may also help provide water sources, farming assistance, hunger relief, and other related essentials.

 The multiplying effect from grants and donated goods may change throughout the year on identical or similar offers due to variations in the start and end dates of donor grants and our programs.